Twenty-Five Twenty-One: Reception

-Reviews and ranking
+Rankings and reviews

 During the eight weeks of broadcast, Twenty-Five Twenty-One, Kim Tae-ri and Nam Joo-hyuk maintained the top spots in drama and actors popularity rankings conducted by Good Data Corporation.
 The series also placed first in viewership ratings for all its 16 episodes, in both the Metropolitan Area and nationwide.
-Additionally, it featured in Netflix's "Global Top 10" (non-English edition), a weekly list of the most-watched international Netflix shows, for 10 consecutive weeks (as of the week ending May 1, 2022).
+Additionally, it featured on Netflix's "Global Top 10" (non-English TV category), a weekly list of the most-watched international Netflix shows, for 10 consecutive weeks (as of the week ending May 1, 2022).
 The drama's success was attributed to its "retro-sentimental" vibe that was presented through the use of props, fashion, and locations that were able to invoke nostalgia to the generation that experienced the 1990s.
 It was also stated that it had succeeded in gaining the empathy and sympathy of viewers as it depicts the struggles of the IMF period in Korea, which viewers connected with the ongoing COVID-19 pandemic.

 Pierce Conran, in his review for the South China Morning Post, stated that the show had "an appealing theme, a story that is well told, great acting and clever staging and editing".
-Rhian Daly of NME described the drama as "a nostalgic dive into the memories of youth and the value of dreams."
+Rhian Daly of NME described the show as "a nostalgic dive into the memories of youth and the value of dreams."
+NME ranked it first on the list of best Korean drama of 2022.
+Time, Forbes and Teen Vogue included it in their list of the best Korean dramas of 2022.